 The General Policy for Higher Buildings further identifies the inclusion of open space, which represents a significant contribution to the downtown network of green and plaza spaces, as an important consideration.
 To address this requirement, the application proposes a pedestrian connection between the Granville Street Bridge deck sidewalks to and from the podium buildings at 1461 and 1462 Granville Street below, allowing pedestrians to circulate through a series of terraced green courtyards down to Pacific Street.
 In order to better accommodate a variety of users, including cyclists, a more direct vertical link, such as stairs and elevators integrated within both 1461 and 1462 Granville Street buildings, is desirable.
 This link is an important component in achieving a more direct pedestrian and cycling connection, and in integrating this neighbourhood centre into its local context.
-Identified as a condition of the rezoning (Rezoning Condition 1), Staff are recommending further design development to ensure that the publicly accessible vertical connections will accommodate direct access between the upper bridge deck and the underside of the Granville Street Bridge.
-Recommended Condition 1.1.
-The same Condition is recommended to the related 1462 Granville Street (DE 417598) which applies to the easterly connection.
+Identified as a condition of the rezoning (Rezoning Condition 1), in the related reports for 1461 Granville Street (DE 417597) and 1462 Granville Street (DE 417598), Staff are recommending further design development to ensure that the publicly accessible vertical connections will accommodate direct access between the upper bridge deck and the underside of the Granville Street Bridge.